-This topic contains 6 replies, has 1 voice, and was last updated by The Kooky Kiwi 3 weeks, 6 days ago.
+- This topic has 6 replies, 1 voice, and was last updated 1 year, 7 months ago by The Kooky Kiwi.

 I recently made my first attempt at making camembert cheeses.
 As a little background info, I used fresh jersey cow milk which, at the moment, is particularly creamy.